1980–81 FA Cup: Replay

-TV coverage
+Television coverage

 The right to show FA Cup games were, as with Football League matches, shared between the BBC and ITV network.
-All games were shown in a highlights format, except the Final, which was shown live both on BBC1 & ITV.
+All games were shown in a highlights format, except the Final, which was shown live both on BBC1 and ITV.
 The BBC football highlights programme Match of the Day would show up to three games and the various ITV regional network stations would cover up to one game and show highlights from other games covered elsewhere on the ITV network.
 For the first time the BBC showed highlights of a single game from the first and second rounds after highlights of League games.
 ITV did not show any games from Round One or Two.
 Occasional highlights of replays would be shown on either the BBC or ITV.

-This season ITV were showing highlights on their regional highlights programmes on Saturday nights and BBC1 were showing highlights on Match Of The Day on Sunday afternoons in the second season of the 4 year alternation deal.
+This season ITV were showing highlights on their regional highlights programmes on Saturday nights and BBC1 were showing highlights on Match Of The Day on Sunday afternoons in the second season of the four-year alternation deal.